Wide Variety of Blacktop Sealers

 What is the best sealer to purchase?

 If you purchase a high-quality sealer, you will not have to struggle to mix it.
-Most modern high-quality sealers are formulated as no-stir or easy-stir.
+Most modern, high-quality sealers are formulated as no-stir or easy-stir.
 It is important to make sure the product is mixed well and homogeneous if you want consistent color results.
 Your neighbors will know if you slack off when mixing any asphalt sealer.
 Failure to mix well results in a blotchy appearance with different shades of black.
 Low cost and quality sealers must be stirred very well as the resins separate from the water.

 You should buy one of the highest-priced products since you are a person who lets their driveway sealer wear until the blacktop turns gray.
 Some people prefer to have a jet-black driveway each season.
 These people should use low-cost sealers that wear quickly.
-It is a huge mistake to install top quality sealers each year.
+It is a huge mistake to install top-quality sealers each year.
 Doing so creates layers of sealer that can actually peel over time.

 When is the best time to apply an asphalt sealer?

 The best time of year to apply asphalt sealer is when the weather is warm to hot.
-All too often people procrastinate and wait until fall to seal their asphalt driveways.
-Virtually every sealer tells you to avoid applying it if the outside temperature will drop below 50 F during the application and drying phase.
+All too often, people procrastinate and wait until fall to seal their asphalt driveways.
+Virtually every sealer tells you to avoid applying it if the outside temperature drops below 50 F during the application and drying phase.
 It simply makes better sense to avoid brushing up against this low temperature.
 I recommend that you get busy right now while the summer sun is high in the sky.